zackbouz1/trainning-hangout/README.md

+## GitHub Projects
+z001. (very likely exam question) GitHub built-in Project Workflows allows you to automate what happens based on specific events.
+List the Built-in Workflows?
+  - [x] Item added to project
+  - [x] Item reopened
+  - [x] Item closed
+  - [x] Code changes requested
+  - [x] Code review approved
+  - [x] Pull request merged
+  - [x] Auto-archive items
+        -- filters: is:issue is:closed updated:<@today-2w    --note: Using the updated operator means that your workflow will run every 12 hours
+        -- Action: Archive Item
+  - [x] Auto-add to project
+        -- filters: is:issue,pr is:open label:bug
+        -- Action: Add the item to the project

+z002.
+Which GitHub built-in Project Workflows are turned on by default when you crate a new project? (choose 2)
+  - [ ] Item added to project
+  - [ ] Item reopened
+  - [x] Item closed
+  - [ ] Code changes requested
+  - [ ] Code review approved
+  - [x] Pull request merged

+## Git Commands
 107. After making some major changes to your code, you are a little nervous about committing.
 What command would you use to review the commit prior to making it?
      - [ ] git commit --verify
      - [ ] git notes show